UgzSourceCode/web-portfolio/docs/assumptions.md

 ## UI Design
 - I should find few designs prepare some questioner and to community.
+- Mobile devices have fixed sizes or aspect ratios.

 ## Content
 - Transition from core to general information.